AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 We will start by learning how to converge the `k_grid` setting for FHI-aims and optimize the structure of Si before performing phonopy calculations.
 We then go on to define how we can perform harmonic and molecular dynamics based sampling, and use the harmonic sampling quantify a material's anharmonicity.
+Finally we discuss how to define new function to stop the workflows if some

 ## Optimizing the k-point Density and Geometry